dthomas121376/ansible-getting-started/README.md

 # ansible-getting-started

-This is my awesome Ansible repository!
+This is my ansible repository!